Ubuntu

 Approach

-Using the philosophy of Ubuntu to guide my approach, I support businesses through their People strategy and initiatives, as well as through Coaching.
+Using the philosophy of Ubuntu to guide my approach, I support businesses through their Talent strategy and initiatives, as well as through personalised Coaching.
 By keeping ‘community’ at the centre, I effectively support and advise, resulting in real impact and measurable change for you and your team.

-The Ubuntu Partnership’s values are aligned with some of the many principles of Ubuntu:
+The Ubuntu Partnership’s values are aligned with the principles of Ubuntu:

 Humanness: we are strongest when we team and place our collective interests ahead of our individual interests.
 We lead by serving others.